 - low levels of good cholesterol or HDL, or taking medicine to manage low HDL

-Having one of these risk factors does not mean that you have metabolic syndrome X. However, having one of these risk factors will increase your chances of developing cardiovascular diseases.
-Having two or more of these factors will increase your risk of health complications even more.
+Having one of these risk factors does not mean that you have metabolic syndrome.
+However, having one will increase your chances of developing cardiovascular disease.
+Having three or more of these factors will result in a diagnosis of metabolic syndrome and will increase your risk of health complications including type 2 diabetes.

-The risk factors for metabolic syndrome X are related to obesity.
-The two most important risk factors for developing the condition are:
+The risk factors for metabolic syndrome are related to obesity.
+The two most important risk factors are defined by the

 - insulin resistance, which makes it difficult for the body to use sugar